benfoley/react-admin-app-template/README.md

 ## Firebase

-Make a Firebase project, add a Firestore database and add some data.
+Make a Firebase project, add a Firestore database.

 Set the Firestore rules to only allow authenticated write and read.
 ```